Carulla

+For people with the surname, see Carulla (surname).

 Carulla is a Colombian supermarket chain owned by Grupo Éxito and headquartered in Bogotá, Colombia.
 It was founded in 1905, and now is one of the largest supermarket companies in the country.
 Founded in the city of Barranquilla, it soon moved most of its operations and headquarters to Bogota.

 Carulla has associated its brand with quality products, specializing in fruits and vegetables, although it offers most of the product categories offered in any other supermarket chain.
 It currently considers its destination categories to be fruits and vegetables, meats, spirits and liquors, and bakery products.